drcwiseman/wonderfulbook/replit.md

 - **Email Integration**: ✅ thekingdommail.info SMTP fully operational with dynamic settings
 - **Deployment**: ✅ 100% ready for immediate Replit deployment with Deploy button

+### Database Environment Issue Resolved (August 11, 2025) ✅
+- **Issue**: "Featured This Week" section showing empty on production but not development
+- **Root Cause**: Development and production use separate databases; no books marked as featured in production
+- **Solution**: Updated FeaturedBooks component to hide section when no featured books available
+- **Result**: Production site no longer shows empty "Featured This Week" section
+- **Database Architecture**: Development and production environments correctly use separate database instances for data safety

 ## System Architecture

 ### Frontend Architecture